Dent (DENT) Price Hits $0.0011 on Major Exchanges

 Buying and Selling Dent

-It is usually not presently possible to purchase alternative cryptocurrencies such as Dent directly using US dollars.
-Investors seeking to trade Dent should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Dent directly using U.S. dollars.
+Investors seeking to trade Dent should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Dent using one of the exchanges listed above.

 Receive News & Updates for Dent Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Dent and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.